will-hu-0/fabric-sample-with-kafka/README.md

 # fabric-sample-with-kafka

 ## Description
-This is a folked repository from https://github.com/hyperledger/fabric-samples/tree/release/first-network with **Kafak** order type integrated.
+This is a folked repository from https://github.com/hyperledger/fabric-samples/tree/release-1.2/first-network with **Kafak** orderer type integrated.

 Before drilling into this demo, please make sure you are very well understanding the offical Hyperledger Fabric ["Build Your First Network"](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) tutorial.

-## Version
+## Fabric Version
-1.0.4
+1.2.0

 ## How to run it?